Ariel-Yeung/Sudoku_game_and_solver/README.md

 ## About The Project

 Goals:
-* use Python to solve Sudoku puzzles using Recursive Backtracking algorithm
+* Solve Sudoku puzzles using Recursive Backtracking algorithm
-* build a GUI for game play using PyQt5 modules
+* build a GUI for game play

+MVC Pattern:
+* Model: Sudoku solver built in Python using Recursive Backtracking algorithm
+* View: GUI built with PyQt5 for game play
+* Controller: also built with PyQt5 to connect model to view

 <p align="center">
   <a href="https://github.com/othneildrew/Best-README-Template">